dgsasha/qualia-gtk-theme/README.md

 ## Downloading and Installing
 Download the repository and run the install script with no options to configure and install the theme.

-When configuring the theme you get to choose an [accent color](#available-accent-colors), choose between the [light or dark variant](#lightdark-theme), and choose which themes you want to install.
+When configuring the theme you get to choose an [accent color](#available-accent-colors), choose between the [light and dark variants](#light-and-dark-variants), and choose which themes you want to install.
 ```
 git clone https://github.com/dgmarie/dg-gnome-theme -b main && cd dg-gnome-theme
 ```